 The actor runs three in-memory checks with no network calls: syntax validation against an RFC 5322 simplified regex, disposable domain detection via the MailChecker library (55,000+ domains, updated with each actor build), role-based prefix matching against 64 functional patterns, and free provider matching against 60+ consumer email services.
 These checks complete in microseconds and eliminate a large fraction of invalid addresses before any DNS or SMTP work begins.

-Stage 3: DNS MX resolution with caching
+Stage 3: DNS MX resolution and domain health scoring

 Stage 4: SMTP mailbox probing via API relay (Deep mode only)